Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

         csvOptions {
             delimiter /* Char */ = ';' // [optional; default: ',']
         }

+        // See names normalization
+        withNormalizationBy('_') // enable field names normalization for this schema and use these delimiters withoutNormalization() // disable field names normalization for this schema

         withoutDefaultPath() // disable default path for this schema withDefaultPath() // enable default path for this schema